Long Beach Polytechnic High School: Academics

 The school motto states that Poly is the "Home of Scholars and Champions."
-The PACE and CIC magnet programs are highly desired destinations for students throughout the South Bay & Northern Orange County.
+The PACE and CIC magnet programs are highly desired destinations for students throughout the South Bay and Northern Orange County.

 In 2008, 1,573 AP exams were administered at Poly with over 75% of testers receiving a passing score of 3 or higher.
 The national pass rate in 2008 was slightly over 58%.

 Poly also has the highest academic performance index of any traditional high school in Long Beach with a 2009 score of 747.
 It consistently ranks a 9 out of 10 when compared to schools with similar demographics since 2007.

 Pac Rim is a California magnet academy for students interested in business.
 Polytechnic High also includes the Beach, Justice, METS, and MEDS academies.

 Poly also hosts the PACE program (Program of Additional Curricular Experiences), a competitive college-preparatory magnet program.
 Entrance is predicated upon a combination of grade-point-average and standardized test scores.